openstack/openstack-ansible/playbooks/roles/galera_server/README.rst

 :tags: openstack, galera, server, cloud, ansible
 :category: \*nix

-Role for the installation and installation of a Galera Cluster powered by MariaDB
+Role for the installation and configuration of a Galera cluster powered by MariaDB

 .. code-block:: yaml